JiaZhao-Lin/LeetCode/2_TwoPointers.md

 1. while l < r: increase or decrease them

 1. Start from the two ends, decrease the l and r base on height.

+1. Split nums into three lists: negative numbers, positive numbers, and zeros

+1. Sort the list.
+Loop over the list, search for sum to 0 from two ends by shrinking the boundaries.